americanthinker/W205-Spring-2017/Ex2/README.txt

 This guide is a step-by-step instruction on how to run the Twitter Word Count application.

 ** This guide makes the following assumptions **
-   - You are running the application from the UC Berkeley AMI ID: ami-d4dd4ec3 as found on AWS
+   - You are running the application from the UC Berkeley AMI ID: ami-d4dd4ec3 as found on AWS.
+This AMI has all required dependencies required to run the Twitter Wordcount application.
-   - You are running the application as the "root" user
+   - You are running the application as the "root" user.
+   - You are using the scripts and files as found in my github repository.

 1. Start your EC2 instance using the aforementioned UC Berkeley AMI.
+2. Enter the following at the commmand line:
+   - git clone git@github.com:americanthinker/W205-Spring-2017.git  (assumes you are using SSH and not HTTPS)
-2. Execute the TwitterStartup.py file.
+3. Change directory into Exercise 2 and then execute the TwitterStartup.py file.
 This file will run the following tasks:
    - Imports the subprocess and os modules from the Python standard library.
 These modules enable the user to run unix/linux command line arguments from a Python script.
    - Mounts the EBS disk to the /data directory of your EC2 instance